 Challenges of Breastfeeding in Hong Kong

 Although the Department of Health introduced supportive breastfeeding initiatives that led to the increase of breastfeeding mothers in 2015 (up to 89% of mothers in Hong Kong), many mothers give up the practice within just a few months.
 There are a few reasons for this.

-Firstly, the main reason women stop breastfeeding in the first three months after birth is due to the responsibilities of work (source).
-Maternity leave in the city usually lasts for a short 10 weeks and flexible working arrangements are hard to negotiate with many employers.
-Additionally, there aren’t many breastfeeding-friendly workplaces in the city.
+The main reason women stop breastfeeding in the first three months after birth is due to the responsibilities of work .
+Maternity leave in the city usually lasts for 14 weeks and flexible working arrangements are hard to negotiate with many employers.

 Since 2015, the Hong Kong government has been trying to fight discrimination.
-The Food and Health Bureau (FHB) encouraged government and private facilities to implement “breastfeeding friendly workplace” policies and measures to facilitate new moms to continue breastfeeding after their return to work .
+The Food and Health Bureau (FHB) encouraged government and private facilities to implement “breastfeeding-friendly workplace” policies and measures to facilitate new moms to continue breastfeeding after their return to work .
 In addition, the Department of Health has issued guidelines for employers who wish to establish a breastfeeding-friendly workplace .

 Finally, as we mentioned previously, breastfeeding in public is still considered taboo.
-According to UNICEF, more than 80 percent of breastfeeding Hong Kong mothers have fed their babies in public, and 40 percent of them have encountered uncomfortable situations (source).
+According to UNICEF, more than 80 per cent of breastfeeding Hong Kong mothers have fed their babies in public, and 40 per cent of them have encountered uncomfortable situations .

 While breastfeeding in public is legal, many women struggle with this negative treatment.
 In 2016, 100 mothers gathered in the city to protest the stigma of breastfeeding in Hong Kong.
-They did not yell or picket, they merely breastfed their babies out in public at Tai Wai train station. (source) These mothers passionately feel that breastfeeding is seen as a healthy, normal part of daily life.
+The mothers breastfed their babies out in public at Tai Wai train station .
+These mothers passionately feel that breastfeeding is seen as a healthy, normal part of daily life.